 Addressing treatment resistant mental illness is not a one-size-fits-all process.

-At Manlove Brain + Body Health and Advanced Brain + Body Clinic Ketamine TMS, we perform a thorough psychiatric examination on each patient.
+At Manlove Brain + Body Health in Rapid City, SD and Advanced Brain + Body Clinic Ketamine TMS in Minneapolis, MN, we perform a thorough psychiatric examination on each patient.
 This exam includes an extensive lab evaluation, genetic testing, and a full psychiatric and physical history before collaborating with our patients on their treatment plan.
 Sometimes medications and psychotherapy are called for, but since most of our patients have treatment resistant mental illnesses (meaning they have already tried several medications without finding relief) we often start with ketamine or Transcranial Magnetic Stimulation.

 Ketamine can be given intravenously, intramuscularly, or intranasally depending on patient response and preference.